happyren/Reading-notes/InternetNotes.md

 #### TCP/IP Model

+A goal is to connect multiple networks in a seamless way, and another goal is the network could survive loss of subnet hardware(connection should be good as long as the source and destination machines are functioning.)

+4 Layers:

+- Link Layer: describes what links must do to meet the needs of the connectionless internet layer.
+- Internet Layer: permit hosts to inject packets into any networks and have themn travel independently to the destination(IP and ICMP).
+- Transport Layer: allow peers on source and destination hosts to carry on a conversation(TCP for CO, UDP for CL).
+- Application Layer: includes session and presentation layers, contains all the high level protocols(session layer and presentation layer has little use to most applications, proven by the experience of OSI model.)

 #### Hybrid Model

 Hybrid model comes from top to bottom, from the layer closest to user (Which is [Application layer](#application-layer)), to the layer wired into the network (which is [Physical layer](#physical-layer)).